celesteac/RecipeRealm/notes.md

 A type of anonymous functios.
 Useful for passing functions without defining them with a name.
 The => takes the place of "function" <br/>
 (a,b) => a-b <br/>
 a single expression does not need {} or "return" <br/>
+parentheses are not necessary if everything is on the same line and there is no return statement <br/>
 **closures** are arrow functons designed to remember the values of the parameters when they are were created instead of the current variables <br?
- officially: A function that uses its surrounding state when it was created and those are the parameters it works with
+ officially: A function that uses its surrounding state when it was created and those are the parameters it works with  <br/>

  ### JSON
  Uses Javascript Object Notation to transfer data.
-JSON.stringify(obj) converts to JSON and JSON.parse(josonobj) converts JSON to Javascript
+JSON.stringify(obj) converts to JSON and JSON.parse(josonobj) converts JSON to Javascript <br/>
+ format: {"key":val} <br/>
+ (cannot have a val of undefined) <br/>
+ JSON objects always have strings for keys, JS objects always have symbols for keys (not strings)
  ### Objects and Classes
  Any function that returns an object can be called with the new operator and is like a mini clas <br/>
  The entries, values, and keys functions return info about the object <br/>